Integrative Biomedical Research (Former Journal of Angiotherapy)

 • Reviewer Selection: Select qualified reviewers with relevant expertise to evaluate the abstracts.

-• Double-Blind Review: Implement a double-blind review process to ensure impartiality.
+• Single-Blind Review: Implement a single-blind review process to ensure impartiality.

 • Evaluation Criteria: Establish clear evaluation criteria such as originality, scientific rigor, relevance to the conference theme, and clarity.